German A1, B1 or B2 – Which language certificate do I need?

 German B2 – Independent use of language

-German C1 – Professional language skills
+German C1 - Specialized language skills

-German C2 – Approximate native language proficiency
+German C2 - Almost native speaker knowledge

 How do I find out what language level I am at?

-Our tip: With this free placement test from Deutsche Welle, you can easily find out how good your German skills already are.
+Our tip: With this free placement test from Deutsche Welle, you can easily find out how good your German language skills already are.
 If you are good at self-assessment, this CEFR placement test can also help you.

-German A2 for settlement permit with refugee status after 5 years
+German A2 for Settlement permit with refugee status after 5 years

-German C1 for settlement permit with refugee status after 3 years
+German C1 for Settlement permit with refugee status after 3 years

 German A1 for spouses